 Science has proven that the flu virus thrives in dry conditions.
 These airborne viruses are particularly notorious during dry weather, especially within a contained environment, such as in your house.
 Introducing a high-humidity environment in your home by using a humidifier can help reduce the flu virus from surviving.

 Contracting the flu often comes with additional health conditions and symptoms that can be a challenge to manage.
 In particular, suffering from the flu will most probably leave your nasal passages dry and your throat sore.
 This is, in turn, a favorable environment under which the flu virus will most likely propagate in your body, thereby causing a worsening of the flu infection.
 The easiest way to control such symptoms is through the use of a humidifier, which provides favorable humidity levels to help keep your respiratory tract well hydrated.

 Enhancing Your Breathing

 During the flu season, you will most likely suffer from flu-related conditions, such as difficulty breathing.
 Blocked nasal passages are a major symptom associated with flu.
 The easiest way to clear nasal passages and sinuses that may be blocked is to breath in humid air.
 Furthermore, the warm and humid air provides some additional therapeutic effects to your otherwise dry skin.

-At Healthy Home Heating and Air, we take pride in providing air conditioning services that will ensure a healthy home environment.
+At Healthy Home Heating & Air, we take pride in providing air conditioning services that will ensure a healthy home environment.
 You can be sure to benefit from our wide range of knowledge regarding how to use a humidifier during the flu season.
 Contact us in Monroe for your heating, cooling and indoor air quality needs.